Recess: School's Out: Plot

 A group of men break into a military base and steal a top-secret project, intending to use Third Street School as their headquarters.
-After pranking on Principal Prickly on the last day of school before summer vacation, T.J.
+After pranking Principal Prickly on the last day of school before summer vacation, T.J.
 Detweiler is excited to spend the time off with his friends, only to be disappointed to learn they will all be attending different summer camps.
 Resigned to spending the summer alone, T.J. notices strange activity at Third Street School.
 Investigating further, he sees scientists performing strange experiments with a tractor beam.
 After neither his parents nor the police believe him, he goes to Prickly, who prepares to show T.J. the school is empty, but is dematerialized when trying to enter the building.

 Desperate, T.J. blackmails his older sister Becky to drive him to all the camps to retrieve his friends.
 They all return with him to Third Street School, but accuse him of deceit after recovering a box of inconsequential documents from the school.
 T.J.'s suspicions are verified when they all see a giant laser emerging from the school roof and formulate a plan of camp during the day and meeting up at night.
 After T.J. finds Prickly's discarded pants with a note reading "Help Me!" in the pocket, the gang infiltrate the school to rescue him.
-School snitch Randall Weems, who has been eavesdropping on them, goes to inform deputy principal Muriel Finster.
+Randall Weems, who has been eavesdropping on them, goes to inform deputy principal Muriel Finster.

 The kids find the auditorium has been turned into a laboratory.
-T.J. is captured by guards while his friends escape and is imprisoned with Prickly.
+T.J. is captured while his friends escape, and he is imprisoned with Prickly.
 They both discover that Prickly's old friend Dr. Phillium Benedict is overseeing the operation inside the school.
-Prickly exposits Benedict's background to T.J.: in 1968, while he, Benedict and Finster were all in teacher training, Benedict was appointed Principal of Third Street School and proposed abolishing recess to improve test grades.
-Prickly asked the superintendent to encourage Benedict to rescind, but when he declined, he was replaced as principal with Prickly, and Finster dumped him.
-Swearing revenge on Prickly, Benedict became secretary of education but was fired by the President for reattempting to abolish recess nationwide.
+Prickly explains that in 1968, while he, Benedict and Finster were all in teacher training, Benedict was appointed Principal of Third Street School and proposed abolishing recess to improve test grades.
+Concerned for the children, Prickly went to the superintendent, who promptly fired Benedict and replaced him as principal with Prickly, which also led to Finster, his girlfriend at the time, breaking up with him.
+Swearing revenge on Prickly for costing him his job and his girlfriend, Benedict became a politician and worked his way into becoming Secretary of Education, but was fired by the President for attempting to abolish recess nationwide.